nfriedly/node-unblocker/readme.md

-# node-unblocker
+# unblocker

-A web proxy for evading corporate or government filters, similar to CGIproxy / PHProxy / Glype but written in node.js.
-All data is processed and relayed to the client on the fly without unnecessary buffering.
+Unblocker was originally a web proxy for evading internet censorship, similar to CGIproxy / PHProxy / Glype but written in node.js.
+It's since morphed into a general-purpose library for proxying and rewriting remote webpages.

-Any website that the proxy can access can now be reached by the proxy's users.
+All data is processed and relayed to the client on the fly without unnecessary buffering, making unblocker one of the fastest web proxies available.

 [![Build Status](https://travis-ci.org/nfriedly/node-unblocker.png?branch=master)](https://travis-ci.org/nfriedly/node-unblocker)